dotnet/EntityFramework.Docs/entity-framework/core/modeling/value-conversions.md

 Conversions are defined using two `Func` expression trees: one from `ModelClrType` to `ProviderClrType` and the other from `ProviderClrType` to `ModelClrType`.
 Expression trees are used so that they can be compiled into the database access delegate for efficient conversions.
 The expression tree may contain a simple call to a conversion method for complex conversions.

 > [!NOTE]
-> A property that has been configured for value conversion may also need to specify a <xref:Microsoft.EntityFrameworkCore.ChangeTracking.ValueComparer%601>.
+> A property that has been configured for value conversion may also need to specify a <xref:Microsoft.EntityFrameworkCore.ChangeTracking.ValueComparer`1>.
 See the examples below, and the [Value Comparers](xref:core/modeling/value-comparers) documentation for more information.

 ## Configuring a value converter

-Value conversions are configured in <xref:Microsoft.EntityFrameworkCore.DbContext.OnModelCreating%2A?displayProperty=nameWithType>.
+Value conversions are configured in <xref:Microsoft.EntityFrameworkCore.DbContext.OnModelCreating*?displayProperty=nameWithType>.
 For example, consider an enum and entity type defined as:

 <!--
         public class Rider